Woodmont (Gladwyne, Pennsylvania)

-Woodmont is a mansion and hilltop estate of 72 acre in Gladwyne, a suburb of Philadelphia, Pennsylvania, United States.
-In 1953, it became the home of evangelist Father Divine, and the center of his International Peace Mission movement.
-It was declared a National Historic Landmark in 1998 for its well-preserved Chateau-style architecture, and for its association with Father Divine.
+Woodmont is a mansion and hilltop estate of 72 acre in Gladwyne, Pennsylvania.
+It was declared a National Historic Landmark in 1998 for its well-preserved Chateau-style architecture.

 Alan Wood, Jr.

 Woodmont was designed in 1891 by Quaker architect William Lightfoot Price in the French Gothic style for Alan Wood, Jr., a steel magnate and former U.S. Congressman.
-Overlooking the Schuylkill River, the industrial town of Conshohocken, Pennsylvania, and the Alan Wood Iron & Steel Company Plant, the chateauesque mansion was completed in 1894 at a cost of one-million dollars.
+Overlooking the Schuylkill River, the industrial town of Conshohocken, Pennsylvania, and the Alan Wood Iron & Steel Company plant, the chateauesque mansion was completed in 1894 at a cost of one million dollars ($37.8 million in 2023).

 The site features views of 15 to 20 miles.
 The Schuylkill Expressway passes by the estate, hundreds of feet below.

 The model for Woodmont was the George W. Vanderbilt mansion, Biltmore, in Asheville, North Carolina.
 Price had designed a nearby hotel for Vanderbilt, the Kenilworth Inn (1890–91), and was intimately familiar with the then-under-construction chateau.

 Woodmont includes tennis courts, a swimming pool, stables, several outbuildings, greenhouses, a stream, and walking paths.
 The original property spanned more than 400 acre, including a working farm with two dairy barns (one survives).

 Alan Wood, Jr. occupied the estate for less than a decade.
 A year before his 1902 death, he sold it to his nephew, Richard G. Wood, who lived there for 28 years.
 Richard began subdividing the land in 1929, including the sale of 200 acre to the Philadelphia Country Club.